-As disclosed in note 9, in December 2015, the Group agreed an amount of £2 million to be paid from Velocita on 31 March 2016 in settlement of the Maerdy wind energy true-up.
-The Maerdy load factor assumption has been reduced accordingly (no net impact on NAV as a result of the true-up).
+On 12 December 2016, the Group agreed an amount of £2,176,166 which was to be paid to Innogy in settlement of the Middlemoor wind energy true-up.
+This amount was paid on 16 December 2016.
+The Middlemoor load factor assumption has been increased as a result.